Niemann breaks 36-hole record at Riviera but only leads by 2

 The previous mark before Friday was 130 by four players, most recently Sam Burns last year.

+“I would have thought shooting 11 under, I would have thought that I would probably be leading by five, not five back,” said former PGA champion Justin Thomas, who had a 64 and was five shots behind.
+“But there’s still a lot of golf left.”

-Among those who finished early Friday, next in line was Adam Scott, a two-time winner at Riviera.
+Among those who played early, as Niemann and Young did, was two-time Riviera winner Adam Scott.
 He was at 9-under 133 and felt he was doing everything right.
 He goes into the weekend needing to make up seven shots.

 “I’ve got a ton of ground to make up.
 It’s not like I’m even close at the moment,” Scott said.